 If you have a query for us, please do check if the answer can't be found on our website.
-If you need to contact us, you can reach our Customer Services team on this link.
+If you need to contact us, contact our customer services team.

-Arts Council England The Hive 49 Lever Street Manchester M1 1FN www.artscouncil.org.uk/contact
+Arts Council England The Hive 49 Lever Street Manchester M1 1FN Email: enquiries@artscouncil.org.uk

-Email: enquiries@artscouncil.org.uk